Medicare is a federal insurance plan. Medicare Part C combines the benefits of Part A and Part B, while Medicare Part D covers prescription drugs.

 • switch one Medicare Part D plan for another

-Private insurance companies sell Medicare Part C and Part D. A person can find a company that sells a policy in their area by setting up a free account on the Medicare Plan Finder.
+Private insurance companies sell Medicare Part C and Part D. A person can find a company that sells a policy in their area by setting up a free account and using the Medicare plan finder tool online.
 Once they have logged in, the tool will show the Part C and Part D policies available in their ZIP code.

 Not all plans work the same way.
 It is important that people take the time to compare the available plans in their area and understand the costs and rules.